 \section{Abstract}

 The clustered chromatic number of a graph class $\GG$ is the minimum integer $c$ such that every graph $G\in\GG$ has a $c$-colouring where each monochromatic component in $G$ has bounded size.
 We study the clustered chromatic number of graph classes $\GG_H^{\odd}$ defined by excluding a graph $H$ as an odd-minor.
 How does the structure of $H$ relate to the clustered chromatic number of $\GG_H^{\odd}$?
-Using a proof method by Norin, Scott, Seymour and Wood (2019), we show that the clustered chromatic number of $\GG_H^{\odd}$ is tied to the tree-depth of $H$.
+We adapt a proof method of Norin, Scott, Seymour and Wood (2019) to show that the clustered chromatic number of $\GG_H^{\odd}$ is tied to the tree-depth of $H$.